Pre-Tour Stage 1 Stage 2 Stage 3 Stage 4 Stage 5

 Distance: 100 km

-Terrain: Heavy rolling to hilly, with rolling 500-m descent, and rolling 300-m climb
+Terrain: Heavy rolling to hilly, rolling 500-m descent, rolling 300-m climb

 Max.
 Elevation: 1,700 m